Fed Vice Chair Brainard is 'reassured' by inflation report

 “What’s really important to emphasize," Brainard said Monday, "is we’ve done a lot, but we have additional work to do both on raising rates and sustaining restraint to bring inflation down to 2% over time.”
 That was a reference to the Fed's annual 2% inflation target.

-In the wake of the market's celebratory response to the inflation data, several Fed policymakers sought last week to tamp down the enthusiasm.
+In the wake of the market's celebratory response to the inflation data, several Fed policymakers sought last week to cool the enthusiasm.

 “One month of data does not a victory make, and I think it’s really important to be thoughtful, that this is just one piece of positive information," said Mary Daly, president of the San Francisco Federal Reserve.